Spacewar 1 and the Beginnings of Video Game Aesthetics

 Eventually, as March turned into April, when the game had found its final form, becoming, as we would say today, feature-complete, you wanted all the proven and now usual options and bells and whistle in the default configuration.
 If you really wanted, you still could have navigation by angular momentum, but in the default congiguration it was now inertialess gyros.

-So, in the later version, which is probably what was shown at the Open House in May, the default configuration was the game with all its approved and beloved features.
+So, in the later version, which is probably what was shown at the Parents’ Weekend, the default configuration was the game with all its approved and beloved features.
 Conversely, if we flip all the sense switches to on, we get the game in its most basic configuration: the original navigation by rocket thrusters, low gravity (half of the standard one), no background stars (Expensive Planetarium), and no central star.

 Meaning for our reconstruction, we’ll strip the program of all but these basic features (and of gravity entirely), and put just these in that we know of for certain that they were in it.
 Particularly, this is a random starfield and, as we’ve just learned, the central star.

 Let’s start with the elphant in the room, which is the original outline interpreter.
 To begin with, we have to stress that it’s really the dedication to visual detail, which made its later replacement by the JIT compiler a requirement.
 If Steve Russell had been happy with some simple abstract shapes to represent the spaceships, say a triangle and an oblongate rectangle (as the common nicknames “Wedge” and “Needle” do suggest anyway), the code for drawing the respective outlines could have been implemented straight away, without any need for an interpreter — and thus without any need to replace this by a more performant JIT code.